 - Make it easy to eat healthily.
 Many times, we make bad food choices not because we enjoy eating bad food, but because it’s the most convenient or only option available.

 In Sweden, for example, Convini self-service fridge vending machines allow employers to select what foods, snacks and meals they would like to add to the fridge, which employees can then purchase.
 This way, employers can be sure they are providing employees with healthy choices.

 - Freshen up meetings and events.
 In addition to adding healthy snack and meal options to office cafeterias and vending machines, replace soft drinks, potato chips and cakes during meetings and company events with healthier catering and food choices.

 - The benefit of healthier employee benefits.
 From discount food boxes and grocery delivery services, to discount vitamins and savings at health stores, promote healthier eating through your employee benefits offering.

-Benify’s 2018 Employee Happiness Index, which surveyed over 20,000 employees and HR leaders from over 100 organisations across a variety of industries, revealed that health and wellness benefits are the most important benefit for Generation Z, and the second most important for Millennials and Generation X. The survey results also showed that food and drink benefits are the most appreciated benefit for Generation Z.
+Benify’s 2018 Employee Happiness Index, which surveyed over 20,000 employees and HR leaders from over 100 organizations across a variety of industries, revealed that health and wellness benefits are the most important benefit for Generation Z, and the second most important for millennials and Generation X. The survey results also showed that food and drink benefits are the most appreciated benefit for Generation Z.